Advocates as Leaders, Self Advocacy Speakers Network

 The newly revised My Voice Counts: A Self Advocate's Guide to Supported Decision Making is a PDF-formatted supplement created by the Advocates as Leaders Self Advocacy Speaker’s Network Utah organization.
 It contains important and helpful information for anyone with a disability seeking to learn more about making their own decisions about their own life.
 The guide can be downloaded by clicking on an image below.

-The Advocates as Leaders: Self Advocacy Speakers Network would like to thank the Idaho Council on Developmental Disabilities for their collaboration and generosity in translating this guide into Spanish (UPDATED 7/25/2018).
+The Advocates as Leaders: Self Advocacy Speakers Network would like to thank the Idaho Council on Developmental Disabilities for their collaboration and generosity in translating this guide into Spanish (English Guide updated 4/122/2021; Spanish guide updated 7/25/2018).

 "A New Day" Video Series